cluelesselectrostar/My-Own-NLP-Project/README.md

 # 3. Extensions

+These are slightly more advanced techniques that may be considered throughout my project.

 ## 3.1.
-TD-IDF or Term Frequency Inverse Data Frequency
+TF-IDF or Term Frequency Inverse Data Frequency
 - Term frequency (tf): frequency of word ( in each document) in the corpus.
 Ratio of term frequency to total word count.
   $tf_{i,j} = \frac{n_{i,j}}{\sum_{k} n_{i,j}}$
 - Inverse Data Frequency (idf):  used to calculate the weight of rare words across (all documents in) the corpus.
 Words that rarely occur in the corpus have a high IDF score.